Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 This work succeeds when the schema, examples, and published surface all describe the same artifact family.

-Use the governing Domain Specification to confirm where the new artifact belongs.
+Use the governing Document Role to confirm what job the new artifact is meant to play.

 2Apply shared authoring rules